3lackrukh/atlas-live_codes/singly_linked_lists/README.md

 Repository Contents
-The repository contains a simple program demonstrating the use of variadic functions.
+The repository contains a simple program demonstrating the use of singly linked lists.
 It includes:

 - #### main.c: main program file.
 Calls add_node function to add nodes with string data to a singly linked list.
 Prints the list.
 - #### add_node.c: Function for adding nodes to the end of a singly linked list.